 In developing this capability project, EDA deployed a sequential approach:

-The initial satellite communication needs for European military actors involved in the conduct of national and CSDP operations, included in the Common Staff Target document, were endorsed by the EDA Steering Board in November 2014.
-With the support of a feasibility study, EDA developed throughout 2015 and 2016 the technical and mission requirements and assessed various solutions to address those needs.
-The resulting Common Staff Requirements document and associated Business Case, detailing the GOVSATCOM requirements and proposing the way ahead to meet those requirements, were approved at the EDA Steering Board in March 2017.
+The initial satellite communication operational needs for European civil and military actors involved in the conduct of national and CSDP operations/missions were gathered by EDA in the Common Staff Target document and endorsed by the EDA Steering Board in November 2014.
+With the support of a feasibility study, EDA developed the Common Staff Requirements document and associated Business Case, detailing the GOVSATCOM requirements and proposing the way ahead to meet those requirements, which were approved at the EDA Steering Board in March 2017.

 Following this approval, EDA, together with contributing Member States, developed from June 2017 onwards the EDA GOVSATCOM Pooling and Sharing demonstration project which entered its execution phase in January 2019 with the first meeting of the Project Arrangement Management Group (PAMG).